xavidelamo/mgci-docs/docs/source/sepal.rst

 License
 ^^^^^^^
 SEPAL-MGCI :sub:`beta` is free and open source.
-It is licensed undera `MIT license <https://opensource.org/licenses/MIT>`_ .
+It is licensed under `MIT license <https://opensource.org/licenses/MIT>`_ .
 The documentation is made available under the terms of the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 The boundaries, names and designations used do not imply official endorsement or acceptance by the United Nations.

 Data sources
 ^^^^^^^^^^^^

 SEPAL-MGCI draws on a number of global data sources to allow the computation of the SDG 15.4.2 indicator when national data is not available.
 The datasets described below have been made available by the following organizations under separate terms as indicated in their respective metadata.

-Land cover: European Space Agency (ESA) Climate Change Initiative (CCI) Land cover Digital Elevation Model: The Shuttle Radar Topography Mission (SRTM), available at `Google Earth Engine <https://developers.google.com/earth-engine/datasets/catalog/CGIAR_SRTM90_V4>`_
+- Land cover: European Space Agency (ESA) Climate Change Initiative (CCI) Land cover
+- Digital Elevation Model: The Shuttle Radar Topography Mission (SRTM), available at `Google Earth Engine <https://developers.google.com/earth-engine/datasets/catalog/CGIAR_SRTM90_V4>`_.
-Administrative Boundaries: FAO GAUL: Global Administrative Unit Layers 2015, available at `Google Earth Engine <https://developers.google.com/earth-engine/datasets/catalog/FAO_GAUL_2015_level1>`_
+Administrative Boundaries: FAO GAUL: Global Administrative Unit Layers 2015, available at `Google Earth Engine <https://developers.google.com/earth-engine/datasets/catalog/FAO_GAUL_2015_level1>`_.

 .. note:: The  Administrative Boundaries provided in SEPAL-MGCI are in the public domain.
 The designations employed and the presentation of material on this map do not imply the expression of any opinion whatsoever on the part of the Secretariat of the United Nations concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 If using SEPAL-MGCI for official purposes, it is recommended that users use an official boundary provided by the designated office of their country.

 Background
 ^^^^^^^^^^

-SDG Indicator 15.4.2 – Mountain Green Cover Index (MGCI) is one of the two indicators under SDG Target 15.4, which aims to ‘’ensure the conservation of mountain ecosystems, including their biodiversity, to enhance their capacity to provide benefits which are essential for sustainable development’’.
+SDG Indicator 15.4.2 – Mountain Green Cover Index (MGCI) is one of the two indicators under SDG Target 15.4, which aims to "*ensure the conservation of mountain ecosystems, including their biodiversity, to enhance their capacity to provide benefits which are essential for sustainable development*".
 The Food and Agriculture Organization (FAO) of the United Nations is the custodian agency of this indicator.
 The Mountain Green Cover Index (MGCI) is designed to measure the extent and the changes of green vegetation in mountain areas to monitor progress towards SDG Target 15.4.

 The MGCI is defined as the ratio of the mountain green cover area to the total mountain area: